roanoke-ridge/vorp-management-panel/README.md

 # VORP Management Panel

+## ⚠️WARNING⚠️
+Right now, this panel is **unauthenticated**.
+Making it available to the outside network could result in other people finding it and viewing sensitive data or worse, deleting or modifying data in your database.
+Do not allow access to this from outside networks yet.

 ## Purpose
 The end-goal is to have a feature-rich management panel for VORP-based servers.
 Right now, only a few features exist, but the todo list is too long to bother writing here.